 Whether it’s compliance training, specialised skills development, or even behaviour-based learning, every organisation has training and development objectives.
-Today’s busy workers must battle competing demands, digital fatigue, and a decreasing attention spans in order to stay productive and stay on track with their learning goals.
+Today’s busy workers must battle competing demands, digital fatigue, and decreasing attention spans in order to stay productive and stay on track with their learning goals.
 Micro learning offers the solution the modern workforce wants – and needs

 Just shy of two decades: that’s how long it’s taken for the average attention span to drop by almost a third.
 We could speculate that technology and the rise of popular short-form video platforms like TikTok are to blame, or we could look to these very platforms for insights into why they’ve been so widely adopted.
 Broadly speaking, these platforms deliver bite-sized videos that are fun and engaging, and, most importantly, relevant.
 Replicating these qualities when it comes to creating learning content and activities at work is proving highly effective and, perhaps, the most reliable way to engage your learners.